22f2000049/Data-Analyst-Agent-2.0/README.md

 ---

 ## 📌 What Is This?
-Meet **Shivania Data Analyst Agent 3.0** — an AI-driven assistant that eliminates tedious data crunching.
+Meet **Data Analyst Agent 2.0** — an AI-driven assistant that eliminates tedious data crunching.
 Upload your dataset + queries, and instantly get:
 ✅ Visual reports
 ✅ AI-generated insights